adavisfoy/tornadoes/README.md

 ## Machine Learning Models

-Prior to applying either model the dataset is accessed in the database via PySpark, then converted to a Pandas df, and data types are converted to appropriate.
-The dataset is assigne the input and output variable then split in to training and testing data.
+Our group experimented with 3 different machine learning models:
+- Random Forest
+- Logist Regression &
+- Neural Network

+Summary of Steps for Applying Machine Learning Models:
+- the dataset is accessed in the database via PySpark
+- dataset converted to a Pandas df
+- conversion of data types as appropriate
+- dataset is assigned the input and output variables
+- data then split in to training and testing data

 1. Determine tornado's EF score based on these metrics: number of injuries, number of fatalities, loss ($), crop loss($), length (mi), and width (yds)
    - **Random Forest**